jlu5/bookmarksync/README.md

 - Only KDE supports custom icons for places; syncing from others will erase all custom icons.
 - Only GTK+ and KDE support remote locations like `sftp://` or `smb://` in bookmarks: syncing *from* Qt will remove all remote places from the list.
 - Editing bookmarks from another program while BookmarkSync is running may cause things to go out of sync.
-This mainly affects the Qt backend, as the KDE and GTK+ backends tend to sync faster.
+This mainly affects the Qt backend, as the KDE and GTK+ backends tend to refresh faster.